 What about my operators?

 Besides building a solid business case, it is important to consider another thing, your operators.
 Automating manual tasks with robotics will change the jobs of your operators and warehouse employees significantly.
 Acceptance is key, as they will have to work together with a robot or cobot.
 It is important to involve your employees in the process of automation and ensure they feel heard.

-Now that you have explored in what part of your warehouse robots can be implemented and have built a solid business case, it is time to go on to the next phases: proof of concept, design and implementation.
+Now that you have explored in what part of your warehouse pick and place robots can be implemented and have built a solid business case, it is time to go on to the next phases: proof of concept, design and implementation.
 These phases will be discussed in the upcoming blogs in the series ‘implementing robots in your warehouse’.